CharlesStockman/linuxConfiguration/README.md

 #### Run the scripts to configure the system
 * cd `..`
 * . ./jsonToEnv.sh 			--> Add the JSON Entries to Environment Varaibles
 * ansible-playbook git.yaml		--> Configures the Global Configuration Git Variables

+#### Clone all the repositories for a signle user using the ifnromation from description.json
+* . ./clooneAll.sh